The UK-Japan Tech Forum took place on 4 April 2025, convened by techUK and JEITA.

 Our members develop strong networks, build meaningful partnerships and grow their businesses as we all work together to create a thriving environment where industry, government and stakeholders come together to realise the positive outcomes tech can deliver.

-She sits on the Advisory Board of the University College London European Institute, Café Transatlantique, a network of women in transatlantic technology policy and The Nine, Brussels’ first members-only club designed for women.
+She holds advisory roles with the UCL European Institute, Café Transatlantique (a network of women in transatlantic tech policy), and The Nine, Brussels’ first members-only club for women.

 Sabina holds an MA in War Studies from King’s College London and a BA in Classics from the University of Cambridge.

-Policy Manager for International Policy and Trade, techUK
+Senior Policy Manager for International Policy and Trade, techUK

 Daniel Clarke

-Policy Manager for International Policy and Trade, techUK
+Senior Policy Manager for International Policy and Trade, techUK

 Dan joined techUK as a Policy Manager for International Policy and Trade in March 2023.